Report ranks Mississippi last in the nation for health system performance during pandemic - NewsBreak

 “The federal government has offered us an option for a decade, and that option is Medicaid expansion,” Roberson said.
 “If you don’t like that option, then come up with something else.
 We’ve had a decade to come up with something else, and I haven’t seen leadership on that issue.”

 Mississippi is one of 12 states that haven’t expanded Medicaid under the Affordable Care Act, leaving hundreds of thousands of Mississippians without coverage.
-Those in the coverage gap make too little to enroll in Medicaid, but too much to qualify for subsidized health insurance plans through the Affordable Care Act marketplace.
+Those in the coverage gap make too much to enroll in Medicaid, but too little to qualify for subsidized health insurance plans through the Affordable Care Act marketplace.

 Gov. Tate Reeves and Speaker of the House Philip Gunn oppose Medicaid expansion and have long maintained that the state cannot afford the costs despite studies that indicate otherwise.